stephan-schwarz/mkdocs-document-dates/README.md

 ## Notes

-- It still works when using CI/CD build systems (e.g. Github Actions), used a cache file `.dates_cache.json` to solve this problem
+- It still works when using CI/CD build systems (e.g. Github Actions), used a cache file `.dates_cache.json` to solve this problem:
-    1. First, you can configure the workflow like this (penultimate line) in your .github/workflows/ci.yml
+    1. First, you can configure the workflow like this (penultimate line) in your .github/workflows/ci.yml:

     ```
     ...